Voultapher/sort-research-rs/writeup/a_limited_performance_analysis_of_glidesort/text.md

 The bread and butter of sort algorithms is their performance, or viewed differently their power efficiency, when sorting random inputs.
 Here rust_ipn_stable and c_fluxsort_stable are very closely matched, even though they have completely different implementations. rust_glidesort_stable eclipses the current Rust standard library implementation by a factor of 2, but falls short of reaching the top, requiring ~2.3x the time and energy of c_fluxsort_stable to perform the same task.

 The next pattern random_5p allows rust_ipn_stable to really flex its capabilities, fundamentally it's a Timsort with faster small sort, faster merge function and an analysis that periodically looks for recurring values and filters them out with a stable partition.
-It finds the common value and merges the partitioned run with the remaining runs. c_fluxsort_stable is hybrid of mergesort and quicksort, switching to a merge sort if a front up analysis suggests the presence of many streaks.
+It finds the common value and merges the partitioned run with the remaining runs. c_fluxsort_stable is a hybrid of mergesort and quicksort, switching to a merge sort if a front up analysis suggests the presence of many streaks.
 Here it misclassifies the input as having many streaks, and is stuck unable to filter out the common value. rust_glidesort_stable doubles the runtime of c_fluxsort_stable, still ~1.65x ahead of it's random performance, clearly it's able to exploit this property of the input somehow. rust_std_stable is ~10.5x slower than rust_ipn_stable. rust_std_stable can find existing short streaks of the common value, and spends less time in insertion sort compared to a fully random input.

 The extreme case of low cardinality inputs is random_binary, rust_ipn_stable leads the charts, reliably identifying the two values as common and partitioning them out. rust_glidesort_stable takes ~1.67x the time and energy to perform the same operation. c_fluxsort_stable sits in-between the two. rust_std_stable sits at ~14.9x slower than first place rust_ipn_stable.